prevention-icon

 Lesser grain beetles

-Considered the biggest stored grain pest in Australia, lesser grain beetles have been known to contaminate tonnes of harvested grain every year such as wheat, corn and rice.
+Considered the most significant stored grain pest in Australia, lesser grain beetles have been known to contaminate tonnes of harvested grain yearly with common species such as wheat, corn and rice.

 Appearance